 Health, Safety & Environmental performance (HSE) remains a priority for all operational assets.
 Our objective is to reduce risk and eliminate hazards to prevent the occurrence of accidents, ill health and environmental damage, as these are essential to the success of our operations.
-During the reporting period, IPC recorded two low severity Lost Time Incident (LTI) in France and four reportable spills in Canada, all of which were small volumes, contained and recovered at the spill location.
+During the reporting period, IPC recorded one low severity Lost Time Incident (LTI) in France.